 Medicinal uses of plantain

-Plantain has been used by the first pioneers due to its natural antibacterial and anti-inflammatory properties.
-It is of great use when it comes to speeding recover of wounds, and for itching or pain associated with skin problems.
+The plant has been used by the first pioneers due to its natural antibacterial and anti-inflammatory properties.
+It is of great use when it comes to speeding recovery of wounds, and for itching or pain associated with skin problems.
 A tea made from the leaf can be sprayed on mosquito bites to ease the itch.

 Externally, Plantain has been used for insect and snake bites, and as a remedy for rashes and cuts.
 I use it to make a healing salve, which can be used as a natural antibiotic ointment on cuts and bruises.